Madhusudan-Saini/Retail-Store-Sales-Analysis/README.md

 ---

-## 🔮 9.
+## 🔮 10.
 Description Summary & Future Improvements
-In summary, this data pipeline transforms raw transactional text rows into dynamic corporate-ready summaries.
-While it successfully automates data validation and isolates key checkout preferences, the project can be scaled further.
+In summary, this data pipeline successfully transforms raw, imperfect transactional text rows into dynamic corporate-ready summaries.
+While it automates data validation and isolates key checkout preferences, the project can be scaled further.

 ### Future Pipeline Improvements:
-* **Database Integration:** Move from a flat `.csv` structure to a live relational relational schema by embedding native **PostgreSQL query logic** for faster processing.
+* **Database Integration:** Move from a flat `.csv` structure to a live relational database schema by embedding native **PostgreSQL query logic** for faster processing.
 * **Live Interactive Dashboards:** Migrate these static image graphs into dynamic **Power BI or Tableau dashboards** to allow users to filter metrics by time intervals.
 * **Predictive Forecasting:** Introduce machine learning algorithms (like Linear Regression or Time Series Forecasting) to project next quarter's inventory needs based on current regional sales volumes.